sthysel/cv/README.md

 I have worked on numerous sensor data fusion and solutions.
 I consider myself a integration and systems specialist, with strong

--   Python,
+-   Python
--   Linux,
+-   Linux
--   Machine Learning,
+-   Machine Learning
--   Containerisation,
+-   Containerisation
--   IOT,
+-   IOT
--   DevOps,
+-   DevOps
--   MLOps, and
+-   MLOps and
 -   Sensor data fusion pipe-line skills.

 I have DevOps and MLOps experience using a variety of continuous